BonsonW/slorado/README.md

 - [AMD GPUs (rocm) on x84_64 systems](docs/rocm-build.md)
 - [ARM-based NVIDIA Jetson (cuda) systems](docs/jetson-build.md)

+Note: building from source will first require downloading and extracting Libtorch, which may take up to an hour depending on your network speed.
+Compilation should only take up to several minutes.

 ### Running

 We have tested slorado on a limited number of basecalling models listed [below](#tested-model).
 You can download them using the provided script (the binary releases already include these):